Agar-Hutton Tai Chi Academy Curriculum

 Notes re Partner Work:

 'Energy awareness' - These are not exercises based on some 'New Age' or "Feel the force Luke" metaphysical mumbo-jumbo.
 It is simply training and refining your ability to respond to the physical energy given to you when someone either pushes or pulls you.
-It is both useful as an introduction to the self-defence aspects of Tai Chi as well as teaching you how to relax and improve your balance.
+It is both useful as an introduction to the self-defence aspects of Tai Chi as well as teaching you how to relax and improve your posture and balance.

 - - -